 You can also shop on our website for delivery out of state, or on our Portland Pantry service for foods to prepare at home in the Portland area.
 Thank you for supporting us through this time.
 Be well, stay healthy, treat people with kindness, and we hope to see you soon!

 Our Amazing Staff

-Wine Director / General Manager
+Wine Director / Operations Director

 Pastry ChefMandy Groom has enjoyed a twenty-four-year career in the food industry as a pastry chef, teacher and consultant.
 Formerly executive pastry chef at Portland institutions Zefiro and Bluehour, she also worked at acclaimed Le Pigeon and Ken's Artisan Bakery.
 Mandy’s work has been featured in Northwest Palate, Food Arts, Gourmet, Better Homes and Gardens, and Food & Wine, and her recipes have been published in Baking From The Heart, a cookbook benefiting Share Our Strength, a national organization dedicated to fighting hunger.
 In her spare time, Mandy enjoys music, singing, photography, gardening, nature, botanical hoarding, and spontaneous dance parties.